April has come and passed. In a few days, May will arrive, signaling the last 7 months of 2023.

 How to Make a Recap Video on Instagram

-One way to make a recap video on Instagram is to search for a recap video and use it as a template.
-Another way is to download a video editing app and choose 45-90 photos, making sure to have a 0.1s-0.2s interval between each photo except for the first photo, which should not exceed the 3.5s mark.
+To make a recap video on Instagram, you can search for a recap video and use it as a template or find a template within “Reel.”
+Another way is to download a video editing app and choose 45-90 photos, making sure to have a 0.1s-0.2s interval except for the first photo, which shouldn’t exceed 3.5s.

 Method 1: Making a Recap Video on Instagram Using an IG Reel as a Template